TER in Mutual Funds

 All of the expenses associated with hiring the experts are included in this.
 Legal expenses and audit fees make up the bulk of it.
 Independent auditors get their cut of the audit costs, while mutual funds incur continuous legal expenses in the form of legal fees.

-7. Various Other Costs
+7. Other Costs

 Additional miscellaneous expenditures consist of payments made to third-party service providers, such as rent, power, and technology charges.
 These are crucial for the TER in Mutual Funds to continue functioning.